ml4ai/automates/pdfalign/README.md

 #### 2.1.5 Installing and launching pdfalign

+Install additional Python dependencies and launch `pdfalign` using one of the two methods below.

 ##### 2.1.5.1 Using curl

-You can either just get the pdfalign script and its dependencies using
+You can either just get the `pdfalign` script and its dependencies using

     pip install lxml webcolors pdf2image
     curl -O https://raw.githubusercontent.com/ml4ai/automates/master/pdfalign/pdfalign.py

+Then, launch it with:

     python pdfalign.py

 ##### 2.1.5.2 Installing pdfalign as a package

-Or install it as a package within the virtual environment, with an entry point
+Or install it as a package within the virtual environment, with an 'entry point'.

     git clone https://github.com/ml4ai/automates
     cd automates/pdfalign
     pip install -e .

+Then, launch it with:

     pdfalign